Behavioral Medicine (Health Psychology)

 - Certain Cardiac Arrhythmias, Palpitations

-- Management of many illnesses, such as Irritable Bowel, Diabetes, Lupus, MS, Asthma
+- Management of many illnesses, such as Irritable Bowel, Diabetes, Lupus, MS, Asthma, Adrenal Fatigue

 Common Behavioral Health Treatments Include: